What are the Different Types of Climbing? Rock Climbing, Via Ferrata, Ice Climbing

 This is the most popular type of rock climbing, generally practiced outdoors but sharing some similarities with gym climbing.
 Unlike bouldering, the routes for sport climbing are much higher so you need to have safety equipment.
 Essentially, the climber wears a harness attached to a rope.
-Climbing shoes, helmet, chalk bag, slings and quickdraws make up the rest of the necessary gear.
+Climbing shoes, helmet, chalk bag, slings, a belay device and quickdraws make up the rest of the necessary gear.

 For this type of rock climbing you need to have a partner (belayer).
 He/she will be on the ground holding a belay system that will stop your fall.

 In sport climbing the routes are already set and equipped with bolts.
 Every 2 meters (approximately) there are bolts drilled into the wall, so that the climber can place a quickdraw into it and clip the rope in.

 It’s common for many indoor climbers to progress towards sport climbing, due to its similarities in terms of technique and equipment.

 These refers to different types of climbing routes.
 Sport climbing routes can be either single-pitch or multi-pitch.

 Single-pitch climbing routes can be up to half rope length (around 30 meters) and have an anchor set up at the end.
 Once the climber reaches the anchor, the belayer lowers him/her down.

 Multi-pitch routes, on the contrary, are much longer and consist of several pitches or sections.
 In sport climbing, multi-pitch routes start from two to three pitches.
 In big wall climbing (see below), routes can have up to 20 pitches.

 These are two different ways of setting up the rope on a climb.